N1ki4/ProxyTCP-automation-framework/README.md

 # Test Framework for Proxy Server

 Test Framework allows to perform fullscale automated testing of the [Proxy Server](https://github.com/YuriiShp/proxytcp.git), further called SUT.
 Framework provides services of virtual test environment creation and setup, SUT deployment,  tests execution and post execution environment cleanup.
-Framework can be easily integrated into CI piplenes (Jenkins in this case) to run different test suits on specific Github trigger events as well as run them manually.
+Framework jobs can be easily integrated into CI piplenes (Jenkins in this case) to run different test suits on specific Github trigger events as well as run manually.

-Current project build includes three test suites: smoke, regression and main, but more suites can be added.
+Current project build includes three test suites: smoke, regression and main, but more [can be added](#tests-development-and-debugging).

 ## Table of Contents